LudovicLeGuen/Abyss-Dive-Club/TESTING.md

 [Back to top](#Abyss-diving-club---Testing)

 ## User testing
-My wife and fellow coders at Code Institute participated in the tests.
-Special thanks to Kevin Bergström, Niclas Tanskanen, Folarin Ogungbemi and Matthias Kiesel for their feedback and ideas to improve my website.
+My wife Dominika and fellow coders at Code Institute participated in the tests.
+Special thanks to Kevin Bergström, Niclas Tanskanen, Folarin Ogungbemi, Ed Bradley and Matthias Kiesel for their feedback and ideas to improve my website.

 ***